harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-autoproxy-aws-lb.md

 ![](./static/aws-autoproxy-secrets-manager.png)

 14. Enter the API key generated in Harness New Generation.
+Choose **No Expiration** in the Expiration dropdown list while creating this API key.
 Go to [Create an API Key](/docs/platform/16_APIs/api-quickstart.md) for more information.
 15. Select the **Security Group** of your instance.
 16. Select the SSH key pair to connect to your VM.
 17. Enter the **Secret ARN** in the **TLS Private Key Secret Version **field**.**